Tooth Sensitivity

 Healing and Recovery: After treatment, the teeth and gums may take some time to recover completely.
 During this time, it is critical to follow the dentist's post-treatment advice and practice proper dental hygiene to promote healing and prevent additional discomfort.

-Ongoing Management: Tooth sensitivity is frequently a chronic ailment that must be managed on an ongoing basis to avoid reoccurrence.
+Ongoing Management: frequently a chronic ailment that must be managed on an ongoing basis to avoid reoccurrence.
 This may entail continuing to use desensitizing toothpaste, scheduling frequent dental check-ups, and quickly treating any new or worsening symptoms.

 How to avoid Tooth Sensitivity

-Tooth sensitivity can be avoided or reduced by following appropriate oral hygiene habits and making lifestyle choices that support dental health.
-Here are some strategies to help prevent tooth sensitivity:
+Sensitivity can be avoided or reduced by following appropriate oral hygiene habits and making lifestyle choices that support dental health.

 Brush gently: When cleaning your teeth, use a soft-bristled toothbrush and a gentle brushing method.
 Avoid forceful brushing, since it might wear down enamel and increase sensitivity.